 - Prepare for hiking at high-altitude and trust the experts if you start to feel unwell.
 Acclimatisation days are built into our Nepal trekking holidays so that you can get used to the altitude, but sometimes you just get unlucky.
 Mountain leaders recognise the signs quickly and it’s vital to let you know if you have headaches or a shortening of breath so that they can assess the situation and act accordingly.

 - As your guides will tell you, you need to drink three to four litres of water a day on most long treks in the Himalayas, but don’t buy bottled water, which adds to Nepal’s already problematic waste problems.
-Use boiled water provided in the tea houses, or bring a refillable bottle with an in-built filter.
+Use boiled water provided in the tea houses, or bring a refillable bottle with an in-built filter, such as Water to Go.

 - Many of our Nepal tours offer the additional option to visit the wildlife rich Chitwan National Park.
 Trekking on elephants has long been a tradition here, but we do not support this in any way as it is extremely bad for the elephants’ welfare.